Montague Shearman: Personal life

 In 1884 he married Mary Louise Long of New York, and they had two sons.
 His son, also called Montague Shearman (1885-1940), was a noted art collector, who assembled the Montague Shearman Collection, which contains such famous painters as Picasso, Dalí, Matisse, Utrillo, Sisley, Pissarro, Monet, Renoir, Lautrec, Rowlandson and many others.

 The Burlington Magazine noted that the collection focusses on "themes with a clear relationship to comfortable middle-class life .. the satirical element never becoming obtrusive, and in the Lautrec having a distinctly moralising tendency.
 One wonders whether there was a reason in Shearman's taste for preferring a Renoir landscape to a figure subject - did he dislike Renoir's fleshy and voluptuous types ? - and one's suspicions are strengthened on noticing that the little group of Etty nude-studies are all back-views !"

 Death

 Shearman died at his London residence, Leigh House, 6 Eaton Gate, in January 1930, aged 72.

+In popular culture

+In the 1981 Granada Television series Lady Killers, Shearman was played by Hugh Morton in an episode entitled "The Darlingest Boy".